Euler flag enumeration of Whitney stratified spaces: Eulerian posets and Alexander duality

 \begin{example} {\rm Let $C$ be the $n$ element chain $C = \{x_{1} < x_{2} < \cdots < x_{n}\}$ with the rank function $\rho(x_{i}) = i$.
 The number of intervals of odd rank in this poset is given by $\lfloor n/2 \rfloor \cdot \lceil n/2 \rceil$.
 Hence we have $\lfloor n/2 \rfloor \cdot \lceil n/2 \rceil$ degrees of freedom in choosing a weighted zeta function $\zetabar$ in order for the quasi-graded poset $(C,\rho,\zetabar)$ to be Eulerian. } \end{example}

 The next lemma is well-known.
-See for instance~\cite[Lemma~5.3]{Ehrenborg_Readdy_Sheffer}. \begin{lemma} Let $P$ be a poset with minimal element $\hz$ and maximal element $\ho$.
+See for instance~\cite[Lemma~5.3]{Ehrenborg_Readdy_Sheffer}.
+Since the incidence algebra of a finite poset with $n$ elements is a subalgebra of all $n \times n$ matrices, this lemma is an instance of the identity $(I+A)^{-1} = \sum_{k \geq 0} (-1)^{k} \cdot A^{k}$; see~\cite[Section~3.6]{Stanley_EC_1}. \begin{lemma} Let $P$ be a poset with minimal element $\hz$ and maximal element $\ho$.
 Let $f$ be a function in the incidence algebra $I(P)$ such that $f(x,x) = 1$ for all $x$ in $P$.
 Then the inverse function of $f$ in the incidence algebra $I(P)$ can be computed by

 \end{lemma} Lemma~\ref{lemma_well-known} implies the next result. \begin{lemma} Let $P$ be a poset with $\hz$ and $\ho$.
 Let $y$ be an element of $P$ such that $\hz < y < \ho$ and let $Q$ be the subposet $P-\{y\}$.
 Suppose $f$ is a function in the incidence algebra of $P$ satisfying $f(x,x) = 1$ for all $x \in P$.
 Then